 The Cold weather health watch comprises five levels of response based on cold weather thresholds.
 The thresholds have been developed to trigger an alert when severe cold weather is likely to significantly affect people’s health.
 The alerts take account of temperature along with other winter weather threats such as ice and snow.

 This is in force from 1 November to 31 March and indicates that actions should be taking place to protect health from cold weather, and that preparations should be in place to ensure service continuity in the event of severe winter weather.
-No warning is required unless the situation worsens to warrant a Level 2 alert.
+No warning is required unless the situation worsens to warrant an Amber alert.

 Severe winter weather is forecast.
 Mean temperature of 2°C or less for a period of at least 48 hours and or widespread ice and heavy snow are predicted, with 60% confidence.